Trish (Devil May Cry): In Devil May Cry

 Debuting in Devil May Cry, Trish hires Dante to stop Mundus' plan to conquer the human world by opening a gate on Mallet Island.
 Later in the game, Dante learns she is Mundus' servant and that her resemblance to his "mother" is part of a plan to lure him to the island so Mundus' servants can kill him.
 Despite Trish showing her true agenda, Dante saves her life.
 Deeming her unworthy to serve him, Mundus crucifies Trish to antagonise Dante.
 During Dante's last fight against the demon lord, Trish reappears and offers her power so he can finish the enemy.
 The two then become partners.

 She appears in the Devil May Cry 2 novel as an alternative persona from a parallel world serving Mundus.
 The original Dante tries to persuade her to ally with demons fighting against the Lord of Darkness, but he eventually has to kill her.
 She is a playable character in a bonus section of Devil May Cry 2, separate from the game's plot as she is not present in the story.
 In the anime The Animated Series, Trish mostly works alone, and occasionally with Dante, who invited her to return.
 She first appears while accidentally fighting demon hunter Lady who views her as an enemy at first though they become friends after Dante interrupts the battle.
 Trish and Lady help Dante stop a new demon invasion in the finale of the anime.

 Trish reappears in Devil May Cry 4 to work again with Dante.
 She disguises herself as Gloria, an executive with the Holy Knights of the Order of Sparda—a religious organization that worships Sparda.
 After the Order's leader Sanctus obtains the power to summon demons from another dimension, Trish goes to protect Fortuna's citizens while Dante goes to dispatch the enemy.
 In the epilogue, the two receive no payment from Lady, who states Trish made the situation worse.
 In the updated version of the game, Devil May Cry 4: Special Edition, Trish is once again a playable character.

 She is also present in Devil May Cry 5 but unplayable.
 During the game's beginning, Trish, Lady and Dante are defeated by the Demon King Urizen.
-Trish and Lady are sealed inside other demons with Dante later saving her once defeating it.
+Trish and Lady are sealed inside the demons Cavaliere and Artemis respectively, with Dante later saving her once defeating it.

 Other appearances

 Trish appears alongside Dante in the PlayStation 2 version of Viewtiful Joe, hitting on him until an enemy captures her.
 In the PlayStation Portable game Viewtiful Joe: Red Hot Rumble, Trish appears as an alternative skin for the character Sexy Silvia.
 She is also present in the crossover fighting games Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3.
 Her Gloria outfit also appears in the fighting game Street Fighter V as an alternative costume for Laura.
+The character has also appeared in Onimusha Soul.